 If the semi-frameless look isn’t for you, let’s delve into how to minimize metal components and keep glass front and center on your in-line tub or shower enclosure.
 The best tactics are somewhat dependent on the product you choose as well as the structure of your shower area, but here are some possibilities to consider:

 On the other end of the spectrum, but rivaling frameless shower doors in popularity, we have shower doors framed with black metal gridwork.
-Also referred to as “Crittall style” doors because of the style’s origins in Crittall Windows of Great Britain, these shower doors make a lovely and in-vogue addition to any bathroom.
+Also referred to as “Grid style” doors because of the style’s origins in Grid Windows of Great Britain, these shower doors make a lovely and in-vogue addition to any bathroom.
 Equally at home in modern, vintage, and eclectic settings, black gridwork shower enclosures celebrate, rather than minimize, the blending of glass and metal components.
 ABC Glass & Mirror offers two options for achieving this look with an in-line shower enclosure.
 (Note that these products require longer lead times.)

-The Crittall style shower doors discussed above always have clear glass and black metal as this is what defines their style.
+The Grid style shower doors discussed above always have clear glass and black metal as this is what defines their style.
 However, various options are available for rolling “barn style” shower enclosures as well as swinging door and panel products.
 Possible choices are somewhat determined by which product you choose as well as what hardware is needed for your particular enclosure.
 Let’s look at some shower hardware FAQs about matching a new ABC Glass & Mirror shower enclosure to your existing bathroom hardware.

 What hinge styles are offered?